Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 a `list` does make a copy, but it's a shallow copy so it isn't particularly expensive either.

-Critically, the clipping behavior of slices means that you cannot rely on runtime checks for out-of-bounds slices.
+The clipping behavior of slices also means that you cannot rely on runtime checks for out-of-bounds slices.
 Simply put, there is no such thing as an "out-of-bounds slice".
+If you really want an bounds check, you have to do it manually.

 There's a cute trick you can sometimes use that takes advantage of this behavior.
 By using a slice that selects a single element instead of an integer